-Management is undertaking a review of the potential impacts of the decision by the United Kingdom to exit from the European Union in March 2019.
-In particular the company will adjust its supply chain as necessary to ensure that where it has commitments to deliver goods on specific or limited timescales, this can be achieved without delays or additional costs.
+Management has undertaken a review of the potential impacts of the decision by the United Kingdom to exit from the European Union in March 2019.
+The company has adjusted its supply chain as necessary to ensure that where it has commitments to deliver goods on specific or limited timescales, this can continue to be achieved without delays.